microsoft/moaw/workshops/advanced-aks/workshop.md

 #### Enable Sidecar Injection

 Service meshes traditionally work by deploying an additional container within the same pod as your application container.
-These additional containers are refered to as a sidecar or a sidecar proxy.
-These sidecar proxy receive policy and configuration from the service mesh control plane and insert themselves in the communication path of your applciation, to control the traffic to and from your application pod.
+These additional containers are referred to as a sidecar or a sidecar proxy.
+These sidecar proxy receive policy and configuration from the service mesh control plane and insert themselves in the communication path of your application, to control the traffic to and from your application pod.

 The first step to onboarding your application into a service mesh, is to enable sidecar injection for your application pods.
 To control which applications are onboarded to the service mesh, we can target specific Kubernetes namespaces where applications are deployed.

 > NOTE: For upgrade scenarios, it is possible to run multiple Istio add-on control planes with different versions.
 The following command enables sidecar injection for the Istio revision `asm-1-22`.
 If you are not sure which revision is installed on the cluster, you can run the following command `az aks show --resource-group myResourceGroup --name myAKSCluster  --query 'serviceMeshProfile.istio.revisions'`

 Prior to running the command to enable the Istio sidecar injection, let first view the existing pods in the `aks-store` namespace.